enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 #.
 Click ``New`` and select "Site" from the list of content types
 #.
 Fill in the form with Display Name: "Hello World"
 #.
-Click the ``Save draft`` button on the top-left then close the site tab.
+Click the ``Save draft`` button on the top-left.
+#.
+Now close the site tab to see the content pane.

 Now that a ``Site`` content has been created, a built-in ``Templates`` folder appears below it in the content pane.
-A page template must be created here before any pages can be viewed.
+At least one page template must be created here before any pages can be viewed.

 #.
-Click on the small triangle left of the globe icon to open the content tree.
+Click on the small triangle to left of the globe icon to open the site content tree.
 #.
 Click on the ``Templates`` icon and click ``New``.
 #.
 Name the template "Hello".
 #.
 In the Live Edit panel (to the right), select "Hello" as your page controller.